rjgsousa/BookSummarizer/docs/index.md

 ## Book Summary Generation

-For the second task, I leveraged the powerful Mixtral 8x7b model, which boasts an extensive context window of 32,768 tokens.
+For the second task, I leveraged the powerful Llama (3.1) 70b model, which boasts an extensive context window of 128k tokens.
 This expansive context window was efficiently utilized by the LLM serving infrastructure provided by [Groq](https://groq.com/.
 To further enhance the capabilities of the chosen LLM, I integrated the [llamaindex](https://www.llamaindex.ai/) library.
 The llamaindex library was selected for its ability to efficiently index and retrieve relevant information from large text corpora, making it an ideal choice for the retrieval augmented generation (RAG) pipeline.
+Given the elevated context window of Llama 3.1, we truncated the `context_window` to a lower number to assess the Tree Summarizer performance.

 To enable the RAG capabilities, I used a diverse collection of books: the Gutenberg Catalogue, which offers a wide range of public domain books, and the [Booksum](https://github.com/salesforce/booksum) dataset, which includes a subset of the Gutenberg books.
 The NLTK package also provided a small subset of books of this catalogue, but it was not used.